 As with most therapists, homeopaths will invite you for a consultation before treatment begins.
 This may take one to two hours and allows the practitioner to gain a clear understanding of your health.

-During this process, the practitioner will ask questions about your current illness.
-They will also ask about other aspects of your health.
-This could include your diet, lifestyle and past medical history.
+During this process, the practitioner will ask questions about your current state of health.
+They will also ask about other aspects of your lifestyle.
+This could include your diet and past medical history.
 As homeopathy looks at people individually, the more information they can gain about your specific circumstances, the better.

 Once they have enough information, your homeopath will be able to choose a remedy that most closely matches your pattern of symptoms.
 Homeopathic medicines are typically supplied in tablet, liquid or powder form.